department-of-veterans-affairs/va.gov-team/products/identity-personalization/login/ds-logon/research/09-18-mct-logon-research-plan.md

 ## Participants and Recruitment
 1. Participant criteria: What are you looking for in a participant?
-- 5-6 veterans
+- 5-6 veterans (REQUEST 8)
     * Accesses VA services online
     * Has a DS Logon account
     * Has signed into a VA site using DS Logon in the past year for any reason (no specific benefit requirements)
-- 5-6 veteran caregivers or beneficiaries
+- 5-6 veteran caregivers or beneficiaries (REQUEST 8)
     * Accesses VA services online
     * Has or uses a veteran’s DS Logon account
     * Has signed into a VA site using DS Logon in the past year for any reason (no specific benefit requirements)